Kicking the ‘Iraq Syndrome:’ How to Help Save Syria

 Typically, contemporary Leftists will cite American’s complicity in the Iran-Iraq War, for example, (or the support for the proto-Taliban) as an argument for American inaction at a later date.
 The typical non sequitur goes something like this: ‘America armed the mujahideen against the Soviets in the 1980s, and 9/11 was blowback for America’s support of dictatorships in the region’ therefore, ‘this pending military action is unjust.’
 Despite the lack of a syllogism here, two other rebuttals surface.
 First, historically, yes America was wrong to subvert democracies and support (or foment) dictatorships in countries like Guatemala, Chile, Iran, Vietnam, Iraq, Afghanistan, etc. But what the anti-war crowd never seems to consider that America’s past complicity or blunder intensifies our responsibility to correct that mistake.
 For instance, America’s repeated betrayal of Iraq and collaboration with Saddam is an argument for America’s responsibility to get the policy right: to oppose realist ‘balance’ and the sordid relationship such realpolitik demands.
 Thus, ought not a Leftist “liberal” prefer the post-9/11 change of course?
 Rather than supporting oppressive governments (which the Left was and is right to condemn) in Afghanistan, Iraq, and Libya, the U.S. is now, correctly, ousting them, especially ones that support terrorism.
 The Left’s outrage at both kinds of foreign policy: pro- and anti-authoritarian, reveals a more deeply seated anger at America proper, as well as an ill-concealed and anachronistic preference for isolationism.

 The Left’s reflexive regurgitation of accusations of imperialism, unilateralism, and racism are wholly off the mark, and liberal public intellectuals and politicians such as Andrew Sullivan, Thomas Friedman, Alan Grayson, and Charlie Rangel are now ironically beginning to adopt the most stale (and discredited) realist thinking and phraseology from Kissinger, Baker, and Stephen Walt.
 While the realists, and now their Leftist cohorts, claim that their position is more grounded and sensible, tolerating oppressive regimes is often far more immoral, in the long run, than replacing them when the opportunity arises.
 And while it is true that very few transitions to democracy are bloodless, this is because very few despots are benevolent.
-Dictatorships, by their very nature, are immoral, and while they may occasion “stability,” this stability is only of a volatile and perverted kind.
-The best hope for durable regional and global stability will be a political arrangement than accommodates order and liberal (might I add – social?) democracy.
+Dictatorships, by their very nature, are immoral, and while they may occasion “stability,” this stability is only of a fragile, volatile, and perverted kind because of its coercive repression of society’s unremitting desire for freedom.
+The best hope for durable regional and global stability will thus be a political arrangement than accommodates order and liberal (might I add – social?) democracy.

 It’s for this reason that we should welcome the influence of neoconservatives – secular conservatives with a commitment to universal human rights - like Charles Krauthammer and Paul Wolfowitz, as well as liberal hawks such as Kanan Makiya, Nick Cohen, Christopher Hitchens, George Packer, Michael Ignatieff, Anne-Marie Slaughter, Samantha Power, and Paul Berman.
 As I will attempt to demonstrate below, their diagnosis of a generation of American foreign policy is not only correct but also especially relevant for today’s challenges in the Middle East (broadly understood): the cooperation with or appeasement of ruthless autocrats is wrong because it subordinates the promotion of freedom to the promotion of stability – a stability that cannot endure precisely for this reason.
 What is needed, therefore, is a long-term strategy of gentle nudging and prodding despots to liberalize, and finally, when the moment arises, a candid, timely, and, if necessary, a military endorsement of pro-freedom protestors - before those protests are co-opted or extinguished.